tru-ID/firebase-phone-auth-sim-swap-detection-ios/Tutorial.md

 ![Screenshot2](Screenshot02.png)

-## Add Firebase Phone Authentication
+## Add Firebase phone authentication

 Now that you have your Firebase project set up and your User Interface built up, you can start with enabling Phone Number sign-in for your Firebase project.